SYMBOTIC SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Pl...

-Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 3, 2025 to file lead plaintiff applications in a securities class action lawsuit against Symbotic Inc. (the "Company") (NasdaqGM: SYM), if they purchased the Company's securities between February 8, 2024 and November 26, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+07, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 3, 2025 to file lead plaintiff applications in a securities class action lawsuit against Symbotic Inc. (the“Company”) (NasdaqGM: SYM), if they purchased the Company's securities between February 8, 2024 and November 26, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the District of Massachusetts.

 What You May Do